projectcontour/contour/site/content/docs/v1.14.2/configuration.md

     #   Configure the number of additional ingress proxy hops from the
     #   right side of the x-forwarded-for HTTP header to trust.
     #   num-trusted-hops: 0
+    #   Configure the port used to access the Envoy Admin interface.
+    #   admin-port: 9001
     #
     # Configure an optional global rate limit service.
     # rateLimitService: